Prairie Dog Hunt 2016 (How to Prevent AR-15 Jams)

 needs to produce enough pressure to fully operate the action.
 I’ve also found that you can even shoot steaming hot maximum loads (with lightweight bullets) that fail to

-raise pressure quickly enough (and last long enough) to always drive the bolt carrier fully to the rear.
+raise pressure quickly enough (and long enough) to always drive the bolt carrier fully to the rear.
 When bolt travel is limited, it causes intermittent “fail to

 feed” symptoms.
-This is called “short stroking”.
+This is caused by the reduced travel of your carrier, and it is called “short stroking”.

 It’s easy to test your rifle for "short stroking” by simply firing one round with an empty magazine inserted.
-If
+Do this several times, and If

-the bolt doesn’t always lock to the rear, you can bet that your loads will cause an intermittent “fail to feed” symptom.
-When testing lightweight loads, you may need to fire a hundred rounds this
+the bolt doesn’t always lock to the rear, you can bet that your loads will eventually cause the intermittent “fail to feed” symptom.
+When testing any ammo for a semi

 “Failure to feed” symptoms can also be caused by incompatible parts, but those situations are fairly rare.
 There are things you can do to "tune"

-lightened recoil springs.
+lighter recoil springs.
+Getting the best combination of parts is the goal.
 You’ll need a lot of ammo (and a lot of time) to verify complete reliability.

 bench.
 It now allows me to see the bullet impact even with heavier bullets.
 The heavier bullets will operate the action perfectly.
 I’ll can now use heavier

 bullets that can reach out to 600 yards.
 They will also buck the wind better on long shots.
 After verifying my new trajectory chart, I'll be ready for my next